![]() |

 At some point I should write up the lyrics for this version.

-Another longish-gap between _Chosen___Time_ and _Senses_ filled with ponging synthetics.
+Another longish-gap between Chosen__Time_ and Senses filled with ponging synthetics.

-Somebody calls out "All right" at the start of _Everythings___Gone___Green.
+Somebody calls out "All right" at the start of Everythings__Gone___Green.
 Different stuttering synths at the 4:30ish mark.
 Brief dropouts at 8:20 or so.

 The levels drop a bit during Temptation.
 The echo at the end sounds artifically induced, whatever that means.